MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-G-Gases-Preparation-Packaging/section-173.315.md

 ##### § 173.315 Compressed gases in cargo tanks and portable tanks. #####

-Link to an amendment published at 85 FR 83401, Dec.
-21, 2020.The effective date of this amendment was corrected to read January 21, 2021, at 86 FR 2504, Jan.
-13, 2021.

 (a) Liquefied compressed gases that are transported in UN portable tanks, DOT specification portable tanks, or cargo tanks must be prepared in accordance with this section, § 173.32, § 173.33 and subpart E or subpart G of part 180 of this subchapter, as applicable.
 For cryogenic liquid in cargo tanks, see § 173.318.
 For marking requirements for portable tanks and cargo tanks, see § 172.326 and § 172.328 of this subchapter, as applicable.

 (1) *UN portable tanks:* UN portable tanks must be loaded and offered for transportation in accordance with portable tank provision T50 in § 172.102 of this subchapter.

-(2) *Cargo tanks and DOT specification portable tanks:* Cargo tanks and DOT specification portable tanks must be loaded and offered for transportation in accordance with the following table:
+(2) *Cargo tanks and DOT specification portable tanks:* Cargo tanks and DOT specification portable tanks must be loaded and offered for transportation in accordance with the following table (for purposes of the following table, a column entry with “do” indicates “same as above”):

 |                                           Kind of gas                                            |       Maximum permitted filling density        |Specification container required|                                               |                                  |
 |--------------------------------------------------------------------------------------------------|------------------------------------------------|--------------------------------|-----------------------------------------------|----------------------------------|